codepath/android_guides/Implementing-a-Heterogenous-ListView.md

 ## Implementation

 Suppose we wanted to implement a heterogenous list of items in an application.
 Keep in mind that each item in this list should be implemented with a common base model.

+### Define the Enum Values

 The first step therefore is to create a model flexible enough to support all the types (i.e `Post`) and embed a mechanism to determine the type.
 Let's pick a simple example such as list of colors in which each color is represented differently:

 ```java
 public class SimpleColor {